openbraininstitute/brain-indexer/docs/insertion.rst

 Inserting Elements Into an Index
 ================================

-The spatial indexes used in SpatialIndex are R-trees.
+The spatial indexes used in brain-indexer are R-trees.
 In principle R-trees allow inserting elements one-by-one.
 However, the efficiency of queries depends on the internal structure of the R-tree.
 If knowledge about all points is known upfront, the structure of the R-tree can be optimized better than when each